-The Bonds are to be issued under and are to be secured pursuant to the Bank's General Bond Resolution adopted December 1, 1978, as heretofore amended and supplemented (the "1978 Resolution") and its Bonds Series Resolution (the "Series A Refunding Series Resolution") adopted on February 11, 2009.
-The 1978 Resolution and the 2009 Series A Refunding Series Resolution are sometimes collectively referred to herein as the "Resolutions".
-The Bank has previously issued bonds pursuant to the 1978 Resolution in an aggregate amount, including refunding issues, of \$2,025,220,000 of which \$633,295,000 are currently outstanding.
-Additional series of bonds may be issued by the Bank on a parity with such bonds and the Bonds provided that each additional series will be authorized and secured pursuant to a series resolution adopted in accordance with and under the provisions of the 1978 Resolution (referred to collectively herein as the "1978 Resolution Bonds"), constitute general obligations of the Bank, and the full faith and credit of the Bank are pledged to the payment of principal, premium, if any, and interest thereon.
+The Bonds are to be issued under and are to be secured pursuant to the Bank's General Bond Resolution adopted December 1, 1978, as heretofore amended and supplemented (the "1978 Resolution") and its Series Resolution (the "2011 Series C Series Resolution") to be dated as of the sale date of the Bonds.
+The 1978 Resolution and the 2011 Series C Series Resolution are sometimes collectively referred to herein as the "Resolutions".
+The Bank has previously issued bonds pursuant to the 1978 Resolution in an aggregate amount, including refunding issues, of \$2,306,495,000 of which \$639,845,000 are currently outstanding.
+Additional series of bonds may be issued by the Bank on a parity with such bonds and the bonds provided that each additional series will be authorized and secured pursuant to a series resolution adopted in accordance with and under the provisions of the 1978 Resolution (referred to collectively herein as the "1978 Resolution Bonds" or the "bonds"), constitute general obligations of the Bank, and the full faith and credit of the Bank are pledged to the payment of principal, premium, if any, and interest thereon.